-Effective construction management is an invaluable cost-guarding tool
+Effective, professional construction oversight is an invaluable cost-guarding tool

 The Institute of the Sisters of Mercy of the Americas is an international community of women religious vowed to serve people who suffer from poverty, sickness, and lack of education.
 The Institute is comprised of six communities with more than 4,200 sisters.
 The sisters living at the McAuley Center in Farmington Hills desired a long-term plan for their aging members.